SKfraz04/e-Aurum/docs/tokenomics.md

 ## Burn & Redemption Mechanism

-- **Redemption Options:** Users may redeem EAU for physical gold via vault pickup or insured home delivery (subject to KYC and minimum redemption thresholds).
+- **Redemption Options:** Users may redeem eAU for physical gold via vault pickup or insured home delivery (subject to KYC and minimum redemption thresholds).

 - **Fees & Processing Times:** A standard redemption fee of 0.5% applies; processing times range from 1–5 business days depending on delivery method.